 - Completed, but not signed, Form DS-11(PDF 104 KB).
 You may also use the form-filler on our website to print off the application. — Do Not Sign until instructed to by a consular officer.
 If the applicant has a social security number, it MUST be included in the application in order for the application to be considered complete.

-- Two full-face 2 inch-by-2 inch identical color photographs taken within the last six months with a white or light background.
+- Two full-face 2 x 2 inches (51 x 51 mm) identical color photographs taken within the last six months with a white or light background.
+Photo shops in Dakar

-- Proof of child’s citizenship, such as a previous U.S. passport or original birth certificate.
+- Proof of child’s citizenship, such as a previous U.S. passport or original birth certificate and photocopy.

-- Proof of child’s identity, such as a photo ID.
+- Proof of child’s identity, such as a photo ID and a photocopy.

-- Photo age progression – Passport renewals for children whose most recent passport was issued under the age of 5 should present one to two photographs per year of the child from the age in the previous passport to the present age.
+- Age progression photographs– Passport renewals for children whose most recent passport was issued under the age of 5 should present one to two photographs per year of the child from the age in the previous passport to the present age.

-Note: All documents must be submitted in original or certified copy with one photo copy of each.
+Note: All documents submitted must be original or a certified copy, along with one photo copy.